network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Apache Traffic Server Example Configurations

-Apache Traffic Server starting at version 9.1.0 supports configuration as a Responsiveness Test Server.
-It requires the generator and the statichit plugin.
+Apache Traffic Server starting at version 9.1.0 supports configuration as a Responsiveness Test Server, using the generator and the statichit plugin.

 This section shows fragments of sample server configurations to host a Responsiveness Test Server.